Updated: February 2019

 Under the management system above, Northwest Atlantic hooded seals must be considered a “data poor” stock as few surveys covering the Front and at least one of the other two whelping patches have been conducted, and none have been conducted since 2005.
 Combining survey estimates with historical catch and reproductive data to model the trend in the population indicates that the stock was at a minimum size of less than 375,000 seals in 1984 (when harvesting at the Front largely ceased), increasing to the present level of nearly 600,000 animals, an increase rate of just over 2% per year (Hammill and Stenson 2006).
 This indicates that the Northwest Atlantic stock of hooded seals was increasing in numbers until 2005, however the lack of recent data on the stock size is of concern.

 Commercial catches of hooded seals in the Northwest Atlantic has been very high historically, over 60,000 in some years in the early part of the 20th century.
 Seals (mainly pups) were harvested mainly at the Front but also in the Gulf.
-Between 1965 and 1982, catch at the Front ranged between 10 – 15 thousand animals per year, with additional seals taken in the Gulf, off West Greenland, and in the moulting area off southeast Greenland.
+Between 1965 and 1982, catches at the Front ranged between 10 – 15 thousand animals per year, with additional seals taken in the Gulf, off West Greenland, and in the moulting area off southeast Greenland.
 Harvests were reduced substantially after 1983 (Stenson et al. 1991).
 It is likely that this high level of take led to a reduction of the hooded seal stock, and that the stock is still recovering.
-There is evidence that the reproductive rate has declined since the 1970’s (Frie et al. 2012).
+There is evidence that the reproductive rate has declined since the 1970s (Frie et al. 2012).
 This could be due to intraspecific competition in an expanding population, declines in the abundance of prey species such as cod and redfish, competition with the more abundant harp seal, or some combination of these factors.

 The Northwest Atlantic stock includes three whelping areas, with the Front accounting for about 90% of pup production.
-Pup production in the Gulf seems quite variable, ranging from 2 – 9 thousand, and may depend on the availability of suitable ice in the area (Hammill and Stenson 2006).
+Pup production in the Gulf seems quite variable, ranging from 2 to 9 thousand, and may depend on the availability of suitable ice in the area (Hammill and Stenson 2006).
 The Davis Strait patch has been surveyed only twice, in 1984 and 2005, and pup production estimates varied greatly from 19,000 to 3,300 in the more recent survey.
 Given the uncertainty surrounding stock relationships for this species (Coltman et al. 2007), caution is required to avoid overexploitation of these smaller population units.